A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Discussions and Conclusions

 \section{Discussions and Conclusions}

 Exact Bayesian structure discovery in Bayesian networks requires exponential time and space.
-In ths work, we have presented a parallel algorithm capable of computing the exact posterior probabilities for all $n(n-1)$ potential edges with optimal time and space efficiency.
+In this work, we have presented a parallel algorithm capable of computing the exact posterior probabilities for all $n(n-1)$ potential edges with optimal time and space efficiency.
 To our knowledge, this is the first practical parallel algorithm for computing the exact posterior probabilities of structural features in BNs.
 We demonstrated its capability on datasets with up to 33 variables and its scalability on up to 2048 processors.
 To our knowledge, 33-variable network is the largest problem solved so far.
+We have also applied our algorithm to a biological data set for discovering the (\emph{yeast}) pheromone response pathways.
+This demonstrated our algorithm in the task of knowledge discovery.

-In addition, our algorithm makes twofold algorithmic contributions.
-First, it presents a delicate way to coordiate the computations of correlated DP procedures such that large amount of data exchange is suppressed during the transitions among these DP procedures.
-Second, it involves the development of two parallel techniques for computing two variants of well-known \emph{zeta transform}.
-These features or ideas can be extended and applied in developing parallel algorithms for related DP problems.
-For example, the unbiased algorithm in \citep{tian2009computing} involves similar steps and transforms, thus can be parallelized in similar way.
+Our algorithm makes twofold algorithmic contributions.
+First, it achieves an efficient parallelization of the base serial algorithm by presenting a delicate way to coordinate the computations of correlated DP procedures such that large amount of data exchange is suppressed during the transitions between these DP procedures.
+Second, it develops two parallel techniques for computing two variants of well-known \emph{zeta transform}.
+These features or ideas can potentially be extended and applied in developing parallel algorithms for related problems.
+For example, the algorithm in \citep{tian2009computing} involves similar steps and transforms.
 Further, as zeta transforms are fundamental objects in combinatorics and algorithmics, the parallel techniques developed here would also benefit the researches beyond the context of Bayesian networks \citep{bjorklund2007fourier,bjorklund2010trimmed,nederlof2009fast}.

 From the experiments, we observed that memory requirement reached the limit much faster than computing time did.
 Thus, one of the future work is to improve the algorithm such that less space is used.
-Particulary, it has a possibility to combine the present algorithm with the method of \citep{parviainen2010bayesian} to trade space against time. \\ \\ { ParaREBEL is available at \url{http://www.cs.iastate.edu/~yetianc/software.html} .}
+Particularly, there is a possibility to combine the present algorithm with the method in \citep{parviainen2010bayesian} to trade space against time. \\ \\ { ParaREBEL is available at \url{http://www.cs.iastate.edu/~yetianc/software.html}.}

-\acks{ We would like to acknowledge support from the Department of Computer Science at Iowa State University. }
+\acks{ This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1053575. }